progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	$ git cat-file blob junio-gpg-pub

 in the Git source code.
-The Linux kernel also has a non-commit-pointing tag object—the first tag created points to the initial tree of the import of the source code.
+The Linux kernel also has a non-commit-pointing tag object — the first tag created points to the initial tree of the import of the source code.

 ### Remotes ###

-The third type of reference that you’ll see are is a remote reference.
-If you add a remote and push to it, Git stores the value you last pushed to that remote for each branch in the refs/remotes directory.
-For instance, you can add a remote called origin and push your master branch to it:
+The third type of reference that you’ll see is a remote reference.
+If you add a remote and push to it, Git stores the value you last pushed to that remote for each branch in the `refs/remotes` directory.
+For instance, you can add a remote called `origin` and push your `master` branch to it:

 	$ git remote add origin git@github.com:schacon/simplegit-progit.git
 	$ git push origin master